Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • severe pregnancy;

-• complicated labor;
+• complicated childbirth;

 • artificial or mixed feeding.

-Some forms of allergy appear similar to atopic dermatitis.
+Some forms of allergies manifest similarly to atopic dermatitis.
 An example is toxicoderma.
 Its peculiarity is that the allergen does not come into contact with human skin.
-It enters the bloodstream and is carried throughout the body.
-The development of toxicoderma is based on a delayed-type reaction.
+It enters the bloodstream and spreads throughout the body.
+The development of toxicodermia is based on a delayed-type reaction.
 Varieties of this pathology are Stevens-Johnson and Lyell syndromes.

 The penetration of the allergen is carried out by inhalation, alimentary, injection and percutaneous methods.
-In the latter case, the substance is absorbed through the skin, but exhibits allergic properties after entering the general bloodstream.
+In the latter case, the substance is absorbed through the skin, but exhibits allergic properties after entering the general circulation.
 The following reasons for the development of toxicoderma are known:

 • harmful professional factors;